-Even with an earthed machine, the safe clearances to high-voltage lines (Clearances P. 36) and the instructions relating to storms and bad weather (Procedure in storms P. 49) must be complied with.
+Even with an earthed machine, the safe clearances to high-voltage lines (Clearances from highvoltage lines P. 38) and the instructions relating to storms and bad weather (Procedure in storms P. 51) must be complied with.

 If you have any further questions about earthing the machine, please contact site management or the operator of the machine.